gravataLonga/JFLite/README.md

 ## Methods

-    open

-Method open will try to open database if can't, will attemp created.
+Method `open` will try to open database if can't, will attemp created.
 Return connection resource.

+    open ( $dbname )

+Method `query` 1 string of argument, and return resource.

+    query ( $sql )

 ## Propriedades